d2alphame/alex/README.md

-# alex
+# Alex
-Alex is a lexer written in Perl.
+Alex is a lexer.
+Lame, I know.
+But I was beginning to run out of names :D